 Criminal Prosecution for Copyright Infringement

 If any person knowingly infringes or abets the infringement of the copyright in any work, then such an offence is a criminal offence under Copyright Act.
 In the case of criminal copyright infringement, the minimum punishment for an infringement of copyright is imprisonment for six months with a minimum fine of Rs.
 50,000/-.
 In the case of a second and subsequent conviction, the minimum punishment is imprisonment for one year and a fine of Rs.1,00,000/-.

 Copyright Infringement a Cognizable Offence

 Cognisable offence means a police officer has the authority to make an arrest without a warrant and to start an investigation with or without the permission of a court.
-Copyright infringement is a cognizable offence and any police officer, not below the rank of a sub inspector, can seize without warrant, all copies of the work and all plates used for the purpose of making infringing copies of the work, to be produced before a magistrate.
+Copyright infringement is a cognizable offence and any police officer, not below the rank of a sub-inspector, can seize without a warrant, all copies of the work and all plates used for the purpose of making infringing copies of the work, to be produced before a magistrate.

 To obtain copyright registration or to consult a copyright attorney, visit IndiaFilings.com